hashkat/hashkat/docs/keywords.md

 ####use_barabasi
 **(type: boolean)** If true, a certain simulation method will be implemented that results in a network that models a scale-free network with a scale-free exponent of 3.
 This method is very similar to the ‘barabasi.game’ in the igraph package found in R or Python.
-The follow model (follow model) in the simulation should be set to ‘preferential’ to achieve desired result.
+The follow model (follow model) in the simulation should be set to ‘twitter_suggest’ to achieve the desired result.
-The simulation method is as follows; an entity is added into the network, and then follows another entity based on the degree of the entities in the current network.
+The simulation method is as follows; an agent is added into the network, and then follows another agent based on the degree of the agents in the current network.
 A higher degree results in a higher probability of being followed.
 If set to false, the simulation will run normally.

 ####use_random_time_increment